Individual Savings Account (ISA) limits

 Additional nil rate band for residences

-If you are passing on your home to your direct descendents (children, grandchildren etc.) and it falls within your estate, then there is an additional nil rate band.
+If you are passing on your home to your direct descendants (children, grandchildren etc.) and it falls within your estate, then there is an additional nil rate band.
 However, for estates valued at more than £2 million, the additional threshold (and any transferred additional threshold) will be gradually withdrawn or tapered away.
 This band is due to increase annually as follows:

 |Tax year||Residence nil rate band|